knassher/FVTT-Teleport/README.md

 * Added a button to the TP config sheet to highlight the offsets of the TP on the canvas as a visual help.

 ### Changelog
+## V 2.1.4
+* Disabled autoscrolling for middle button of the mouse.

 ## V 2.1.3
 * Fixed an issue with the panning when a token was teleported too quickly on a same scene.